First-Party Mode: Privacy Focused Proxy

 timezone | Generalizes timezone offset and IANA timezone names |

-hardware | Anonymizes canvas/webgl/audio fingerprints, plugin/font lists, browser versions, and device info |
+hardware | Anonymises canvas/webgl/audio fingerprints, plugin/font lists, browser versions, and device info |

 Global Override

-Override all per-script defaults at once:
+Override all per-script privacy defaults at once using the top-level privacy option:

 export default defineNuxtConfig({